jochen777/jFormchecker/README.md

 0.1.0 2016/10/20 Moved integration stuff to different project.
 Now with minimal dependencies.
 Took the test-suite to get really fast.

 0.1.1 x/x/x Simplified interfaces to request and session.
-This allows lambda style adapters for your framework
+This allows lambda style adapters for your framework.
+Add NumberInput and Number - Criterion

 ## Remember: Standard form handling WITHOUT jFormChecker